Optimal Bayesian design for model discrimination via classification

 Random forests also provide estimates for the posterior model probabilities $p(m|\vecty,\vectd)$.
 The estimates are formed by simply averaging the posterior model probability estimates obtained from the trees in the forest.
 Due to the averaging, the posterior model probability estimates of the random forest are much more stable than those given by a single tree.

-Unfortunately, it is not possible to use a separate test sample or out-of-bag class predictions to estimate the expected multinomial deviance loss by classification trees or random forests.
-For a single tree, the lack of smoothness of its posterior model probability estimates means that for an independent test sample the estimated posterior model probability of the true model is almost certainly 0 for at least one observation.
-That is, $\hat{p}_{C}(m^j|\vecty^j,\vectd,\training_*) = 0$ for at least one $j \in \{1,\ldots,J\}$, and so $-\log[\hat{p}_{C}(m^j|\vecty^j,\vectd,\training_*)] = \infty$ and the estimate for the expected multinomial deviance loss is also $\infty$.
+Unfortunately, there are some difficulties when trying to estimate the expected multinomial deviance loss by classification trees or random forests using cross-validation, independent test samples or out-of-bag class predictions.
+For a single tree, the lack of smoothness of its posterior model probability estimates means that in an independent test sample there are almost certainly some observations for which the estimated posterior model probability of the true model is 0.
+Therefore, minus the logarithm of the posterior model probability is $\infty$ and the expected multinomial deviance loss is also $\infty$.
 When evaluating a random forest on a test sample or when using out-of-bag class predictions, it is also very likely that some probability estimates are 0.